Jimmy Simpson (racing driver): Racing career

-Simpson began racing with a successful career in karting, including two Kart Racers of America Junior Yamaha championships in 2007.
+Simpson began racing with a successful career in karting, including two Kart Racers of America Junior Yamaha championships in 2007 at New Castle Motorsports Park.
 While at Purdue University, Simpson won the Purdue Grand Prix and became the only driver to do so for four years in a row.
-Simpson won between 2013-2016.
-Simpson continued his success in karting with a win in 2014, and two runner-up finishes (2008 and 2012), in the Robo-Pong 200 endurance race at New Castle Motorsports Park in New Castle, Indiana, one of karting's most high-profile events.
-Simpson also competed in the USAC Midget National Championship from 2010 to 2012, competing in 25 races.
-In 2009 Simpson finished 2nd in the USAC Ford Focus Midget Championship with multiple wins and was named USAC Rookie of the Year in the highly competitive Midwest Division.
+Simpson won between 2013 and 2016.
+Simpson continued his success in karting with a win in 2014, and two runner-up finishes (2008 and 2012), in the RoboPong 200 endurance race at New Castle Motorsports Park in New Castle, Indiana, one of karting's most high-profile events.
+Simpson also competed in the USAC Midget National Championship from 2010 to 2012, competing in 25 races with multiple heat race wins but never a feature win.
+In 2009 Simpson finished 2nd in the USAC Ford Focus Midget Championship with multiple feature wins and was named USAC Rookie of the Year in the highly competitive Midwest Division.
 He also attended Skip Barber Racing School, tested a Formula BMW car, and has on occasion competed in 410 non-wing sprint car racing at Indiana's well known dirt tracks.

-In 2013 Simpson began racing in SCCA Formula Atlantic and captured a race victory in his first National Atlantics race at Sebring International Raceway in January.
+In 2013, Simpson began racing in SCCA Formula Atlantic and captured a race victory in his first National Atlantics race at Sebring International Raceway in January.
 Simpson followed the Sebring victory with a win at the first Formula Atlantic event ever held at Circuit of the America's (COTA) in March 2013, and then wins at St. Louis's Gateway International Raceway in June and Watkins Glen in July.
 Simpson completed his first Firestone Indy Lights test at the Indianapolis Motor Speedway on May 2 and announced his participation in the Freedom 100 on May 21.
 He qualified eleventh and finished seventh in the race with Team Moore Racing.